 Boilers are inspected by the deputy boiler inspectors employed by the state and special inspectors employed by the companies authorized to write insurance in the State of Florida.
 The Boiler Safety Program issues Certificates of Compliance to those boilers passing inspection.
 A Certificate of Compliance is valid for one year for high pressure boilers and two years for a low pressure boiler.

 Click HERE to access information related to boilers registered with

 For more information about the State of Florida Boiler Safety Program, contact us at:

-Please take our Bureau Survey
+Please take our Customer Service Survey

 How do I request a boiler inspection?
 Most boilers are insured.
 Insurance is typically called Boiler & Machinery Insurance or Equipment Breakdown Coverage.
 Companies providing boiler insurance are required to perform inspections of boilers so insured.
 Your insurance agent can provide information about coverage, the insurance company name and phone number, and can request an inspection on your behalf directly to the underwriter.

 How often do boilers require inspection?
 Bolers located in "Places of Public Assembly" as defined under The Boiler Safety Act and no otherwise "Exempt" are required to be inspected.

 High pressure boilers normally receive an internal inspection once per year and an external inspection once per year.
 Certificates are valid for 12 months providing all required inspections are performed in a timely manner.